Photobacterium leiognathi

 Second edition,Vol two, part B, George M. Garrity (Editor-in-Chief), pp. 546-555.

 - Margaret S. Hendrie, J.M.
 Shewan ,1974.Genus IV.
 Photobacterium Beijerinck 1889.
-In.: Bergey’s Manual of Determinative
+In: Bergey’s Manual of Determinative

 Bacteriology, Eighth Edition, R. E. Buchanan and N.E.
 Gibbons (Editors), The Williams & Wilkins Company, Baltimore, 349-351.

-Positive results for methyl red, arginine dihydrolase, lipase, ONPG test, nitrate
+Positive results for methyl red, arginine dihydrolase, lipase, ONPG test, nitrate reduction to nitrite, acid production from: D-glucose,

-Assimilate gluconate, L-proline & pyruvate.
+Assimilate gluconate, L-proline and pyruvate.

 Negative results for indole, citrate utilization (Simmons), H2S production, urea hydrolysis, oxidase, ornithine decarboxylase, gelatin